Tabloid (newspaper format): Europe

 In France, the Nice Matin (or Le Dauphiné), a popular Southern France newspaper changed from Broadsheet to Tabloid on 8 April 2006.
 They changed the printing format in one day after test results showed that 74% liked the Tabloid format compared to Broadsheet.
 But the most famous tabloid dealing with crime stories is Le Nouveau Détective, created in the early 20th century.
 This weekly tabloid has a national circulation.

 In the Netherlands, several newspapers have started publishing tabloid versions of their newspapers, including one of the major 'quality' newspapers, NRC Handelsblad, with nrc•next (ceased 2021) in 2006.
 Two free tabloid newspapers were also introduced in the early 2000s, 'Metro and Sp!ts (ceased 2014), mostly for distribution in public transportation.
 In 2007, a third and fourth free tabloid appeared, 'De Pers' (ceased 2012) and 'DAG' (ceased 2008).
 De Telegraaf, came in broadsheet but changed to tabloid in 2014.

 In Norway, close to all newspapers have switched from the broadsheet to the tabloid format, which measures 280 x 400 mm.
 The three biggest newspapers are Dagbladet, VG, and Aftenposten.

 In Poland, the newspaper Fakt, sometimes Super Express is considered as tabloid.

 In the United Kingdom, three previously broadsheet daily newspapers—The Times, The Scotsman and The Guardian—have switched to tabloid size in recent years, and two—Daily Express and Daily Mail—in former years, although The Times and The Scotsman call the format "compact" to avoid the down-market connotation of the word tabloid.
 Similarly, when referring to the down-market tabloid newspapers the alternative term "red-top" (referring to their traditionally red-coloured mastheads) is increasingly used, to distinguish them from the up- and middle-market compact newspapers.
 The Morning Star also comes in tabloid format; however, it avoids celebrity stories, and instead favours issues relating to labour unions.

 North America

 In Canada many newspapers of Postmedia's Sun brand are in tabloid format including The Province, a newspaper for the British Columbia market.
-The Canadian publisher Black Press publishes newspapers in both tabloid (10+1/4 in wide by 14+1/2 in deep) and what it calls "tall tab" format, where the latter is 10+1/4 in wide by 16+1/4 in deep, larger than tabloid but smaller than the broadsheets it also publishes.
+The Canadian publisher Black Press publishes newspapers in the provinces of British Columbia and Alberta in both tabloid (10+1/4 in wide by 14+1/2 in deep) and what it calls "tall tab" format, where the latter is 10+1/4 in wide by 16+1/4 in deep, larger than tabloid but smaller than the broadsheets it also publishes.